scholarly-python-package/scholarly/README.md

 Define the connection method for the Tests, among these options:

-- luminaty (if you have a luminaty proxy service)
+- luminati (if you have a luminati proxy service)
 - freeproxy
 - tor
 - tor_internal